 Try Stress Management

-No doubt, hair loss can add to your stress.
+No doubt, Graves’ disease hair loss can add to your stress.
 But it also causes hair loss.
-We can recommend different coping tips for hair loss:
+There are different coping tips for stress from Graves disease and hair loss:

 - You can consider joining a support group where you can discuss your experience with other people who’re going through the same thing.